makyinmars/makyfj/README.md

   tools: [React, Redux, Node, NextJS, Django, Styled-Components, Express, Bootstrap,
           Material-UI, Netlify, MySQL, MongoDB, NestJS, Vercel],
   os: ["arch linux, mac os"],
- challenge: "Working on IFT uisng nestjs with postgres and TypeORM as backend and nextjs as
+ challenge: "Working on Powerful using nodejs/express with postgres and prisma as backend and nextjs as
-             frontend with chakra-ui"
+             frontend with graphql, apollo and tailwind css" }
-}
 ```